akto-api-security/tests-library/remediation/APACHE_TOMCAT_OPEN_REDIRECT.md

 ### Step 5: Regular Patching and Updates

 Always keep the Apache Tomcat server updated with the latest patches and updates released by the developers.

-### Step 6: Follow Secure Coding Practices

-Always follow secure coding practices to avoid any security-related bugs in the application.
-Developers should be aware of the potential risks of insecure coding and should receive regular security trainings.